Stepmixx/scheduler-app/README.md

 `vendor/bin/sail up`

-This may take a while to download all the images containers the first time.
+This may take a while to download all the images and containers the first time.
 Then go to http://localhost/

 ## License